gnois/luaty/README.md

 Limitations
 ---
-As `fn` and `var` are taken as keywords, Luaty could not compile codes that use them as identifiers.
+As `var` are used as keyword to replace `local`, Luaty could not compile codes that use them as identifiers.
-It is an opinionated tradeoff as `local` and `function` are easily the two most used keywords in Lua.
+It is an opinionated tradeoff as `local` is one of the most used keywords in Lua.

 Eg:
 ```
-p(obj.fn)     -- Error: 'name' expected instead of fn
 var t = {
    var= 4     -- ok
    var = 6    -- Error: unexpected var